CosmicHazel/CosmicType/README.md

 ## ✨ Stellar Features

-- 🔮 **Cosmic Word Selection**: Our AI-powered system conjures words tailored to your skill level.
+- 🔮 **Cosmic Word Selection**: Our system conjures words tailored to your skill level.
 - 📊 **Galactic Performance Tracking**: Watch your progress soar with real-time speed and accuracy metrics.
 - 📈 **Constellation of Stats**: Dive into a universe of detailed performance analytics.
 - 💾 **Nebula of Progress**: Your journey is saved in the cloud (okay, it's local storage, but still cool!).
 - 🚀 **Warp Speed Difficulty**: As you improve, the challenge accelerates to light speed!
+- 🎯 **Focus Words**: Customize the number of slow words to focus on for targeted improvement.
+- 📁 **Custom Word Sets**: Upload your own word sets to practice specific vocabularies.
+- 📊 **Enhanced Statistics**: View overall performance and individual word stats in a sleek table.

 ## 🛸 How to Navigate CosmicType